JT-LM/JT-Math-8B/README.md

 ## License

-This project is licensed under the [Your License Name, e.g., Apache 2.0 License].
-Please see the `LICENSE` file for details.
+This project is licensed under the Apache 2.0 License.